 If you want a more high-end experience tasting Nom Bo Kho, try it out at Downtown Cafe and Restaurant.
-You’ll pay more but the quality and serving size make it worth it.
+You’ll pay more, but the quality and serving size makes it worth it.
 This spot also offers a large menu of delicious dishes, a great wine list, and craft beers.
 When we wanted to splurge in Hanoi, this was our restaurant of choice.

 9. Bún Đậu Mắm Tôm (Noodle and Tofu with Shrimp Sauce)

 Bún Đậu Mắm Tôm consists of three main parts.
 First, you have vermicelli rice noodles (Bún) that have been stuck together in a big flat pancake.
 Then, these are cut into bite-sized pieces (called bun mieng).
 Second, there are squares of tofu (Đậu) fried to a golden brown – so it’s crispy on the outside and soft on the inside.
 The final piece of this dish is the signature item, an extremely stinky bowl of fermented shrimp sauce (Mắm Tôm) to dip everything in.

 While the shrimp paste doesn’t necessarily taste bad, the smell is pretty overpowering.
 Luckily, most restaurants will also bring you a bowl of fish sauce that you can use for dipping instead.